feshawnz/sqltest/README.md

 > ![gif](https://j.gifs.com/qjDJLp.gif)

-### burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+### client logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).

 ### Before You Begin

-* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+* Eat-Da-client! is a restaurant app that lets users input the names of clients they'd like to eat.

-* Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+* Whenever a user submits a client's name, your app will display the client on the left side of the page -- waiting to be devoured.

-* Each burger in the waiting area also has a `Devour it!` button.
-When the user clicks it, the burger will move to the right side of the page.
+* Each client in the waiting area also has a `Devour it!` button.
+When the user clicks it, the client will move to the right side of the page.

-* Your app will store every burger in a database, whether devoured or not.
+* Your app will store every client in a database, whether devoured or not.

 ## Instructions

 #### App Setup

-1. Create a GitHub repo called `burger` and clone it to your computer.
+1. Create a GitHub repo called `client` and clone it to your computer.

 2. Make a package.json file by running `npm init` from the command line.